idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 Related links:
 [Source Document Preview as HTML Page](https://cafetran.freshdesk.com/support/solutions/articles/6000114872-source-document-preview-as-html-page)

-**Resources > Open web site for source preview** = Open a specified URL in a new CafeTran internal web browser tab.
+**Resources > Open website for source preview** = Open a specified URL in a new CafeTran internal web browser tab.

 Note: When enabling this option, you are prompted to connect to Dropbox or Office Live, but can also specify a different URL in the Quick search bar, where your files are hosted.